 Sucrose Quick Guide

-Sucrose is a 4-star Anemo Catalyst character who provides grouping, Anemo application, and Elemental Mastery (EM) buffs for the whole team.
+Sucrose is a 4-star Anemo Catalyst character who provides grouping, Anemo application, and Elemental Mastery (EM) buffs.
+Learn about Sucrose’s best builds, best weapons, best artifacts, and best teams in this quick guide.

 New Content